Intellectual Property

 Also known as: IP, copyright

 Legal rights that protect creations of the mind — inventions, literary and artistic works, designs, symbols, names, and images used in commerce.
-Understanding IP is essential for ethical computing — knowing when you can use, share, or modify someone else's work.
+Understanding intellectual property is essential for ethical computing — knowing when you can legally use, share, or modify someone else's code, images, music, or writing.

 💡 Intuition